Last Updated on January 29, 2024 by Carrie Stephens

 If a parrot sheds feathers during a natural molt, they’ll regrow.
-Even senior parrots can regrow lost feathers, although older birds may find the process slower.
+Even senior parrots can regrow lost feathers, although the process will likely be slower.

 If a parrot has lost its feathers and they’re not regrowing, explore these possibilities:

-If a parrot has pulled out its feathers and picked at the skin, it may have damaged the follicles.
+If a parrot pulls out its feathers and picks at the skin, it may have damaged the follicles.
 If so, the shape and color of the feather follicles will be inconsistent.

 Stop feather-damaging behaviors before irrevocable damage is done to follicles.
 This will give a parrot the best chance of regrowing replacement feathers when it next molts.

-Regularly mist the parrot in its cage to moisturize and hydrate the skin.
-Always ensure that it’s drinking sufficiently and eating ample fruit and vegetables.
+Regularly mist the parrot to moisturize and hydrate the skin.
+Always ensure it’s drinking sufficiently.

 Parrots’ skin can be subject to bacterial inflammation.
-Streptococci, staphylococci, and Bacillus are the most common bacteria infecting pet birds.
+Streptococci, staphylococci, and Bacillus are the most common bacteria that infect avian species.

-Fungal infections can harm parrots’ feathers.
+Fungal infections can harm the feathers.
 A parrot with ringworm will have inflamed, irritated, itchy skin and feather loss.
 Upon closer inspection, you’ll find a series of red, raised rings on the skin.

 Feather cysts occur when a feather can’t penetrate the skin and commence growth.
-While they can happen to all parrot species, they’re most common in blue-and-gold macaws.
+While they can happen to all Psittaciformes, they’re most common in blue-and-gold macaws.

 Polyfolliculosis occurs when multiple feathers attempt to grow from a single follicle.
 This means that no single feather will have sufficient space to grow and develop.